Lr0b0t/TNM_project/README.md

 ## Getting Started

-Each folder contains its own `README.md` file with instructions specific to that analysis stage, including:
+Each folder contains its own `README.md` file with instructions specific to that analysis stage

-* Environment setup
-* Dependencies
-* Data formats
-* Run instructions
-* Output description

-We recommend starting with the `timeseries_and_connectivity` folder before proceeding to `CQ1` and then to `CQ2_3`.